Find Grad Schools

 5 Yearly Graduations

 University of Hawaii at Manoa is the 18th most popular school in the nation for students seeking a master's degree in zoology.
 Each year, around 18,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $11,304 per year, while in-state graduate students, on average, pay $15,600 per year.
-The zoology program at University of Hawaii at Manoa awarded 5 master's degrees during the 2020-2021 school year.
-Around 60% of these students were from an underrepresented racial-ethnic group, and 40% were women.
+During the most recent year for which we have data, 5 people received their master's degree in zoology from UH Manoa.
+Of these students, 50% were women and 25% were members of underrepresented racial-ethnic groups.

 #18